 Particularly when there are still many unknowns and the table is filled with notes, analyzing each row and column might not lead to an immediate solution but it can be of great help to eliminate candidates.

-In these cases, the player should look for a digit that is a candidate to cells confined into one group.
-Since the solution will certainly be found within those cells, the digit cannot be a candidate to any other cell in that group that does not line-up with the row or column analyzed.
+In these cases, the player should look for a digit that is a candidate for cells confined to one group.
+Since the solution will certainly be found within those cells, the digit cannot be a candidate for any other cell in that group that does not line up with the row or column analyzed.

 Example

-Note that, in this case, by eliminating the number 5 as a candidate to other positions in that group, the player unlocked one solution.
-In the column immediately to the left of the highlighted one, 5 was left as a candidate to one single position.
+Note that, in this case, by eliminating the number 5 as a candidate for other positions in that group, the player unlocked one solution.
+In the column immediately to the left of the highlighted one, 5 was left as a candidate for one single position.

 Missing hidden pairs is one of the most common Sudoku mistakes made not only by beginners but by experienced players too.